agx540/AngularPlayground/Angular.md

 ### Better directive using HostBinding

 Decorator that marks a DOM property as a host-binding property and supplies configuration metadata.
-Angular automatically checks host property bindings during change detection, and if a binding changes it updates the host element of the directive.
+Angular   matically checks host property bindings during change detection, and if a binding changes it updates the host element of the directive.

 ![Alt-Test](angular.md.pictures/7-directive_better.png)

 This example uses HostBinding to change an attribute of a DOM element.

-###

 ## 8 Course Project - Directives